Introducing: Lightroom CC, Lightroom Classic CC and More

 Lightroom CC on desktop is a completely new app for Mac and Win.
 Lightroom CC is designed from the ground up to focus on photographers’ needs as they move between their devices and tap into the power of a cloud-based photo workflow.

-Lightroom CC features a new interface that makes it easy to organise AND edit from the same streamlined experience.
+Lightroom CC features a new interface that makes it easy to organize AND edit from the same streamlined experience.
 Your original images, edits, and metadata is synced and stored in the Creative Cloud.
 Once in the cloud, Lightroom CC taps into Adobe Sensei to automatically tag your images for search.

 iOS and Android